mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40047-b_Aliens of charted space 1.md

 The diversity of Vargr society extends to their language.
 There are hundreds of different languages and dialects spoken throughout the Extents.
-Governments tend to favour a particular language but this is not always the case and in some regions a common language is adopted to aid in trade and negotiations.
+Governments tend to favor a particular language but this is not always the case and in some regions a common language is adopted to aid in trade and negotiations.